 The Biology concentration invites students to study, in depth and in breadth, the science of life and living matter.
-Whether pursuing the A.B. or Sc.B. in biology, students can expect to learn broadly in the discipline through a selection of courses in three areas: cell and molecular biology, structure and function, and organismal biology.
-In addition, students pursuing the Sc.B. complete a thematic track through which they gain an in-depth understanding of a particular subfield (such as, Immunopathology; Ecology and Evolutionary Biology; Physiology/Biotechnology; Cell and Molecular Biology; Physical Sciences; Marine Biology (through 2016).
+Whether pursuing the Bachelor of Arts (A.B.) or Science (Sc.B.) in biology, students can expect to learn broadly in the discipline through a selection of courses in three areas: cell and molecular biology, structure and function, and organismal biology.
+In addition, students pursuing the Sc.B. complete a thematic track through which they gain an in-depth understanding of a particular subfield (such as, Immunopathology; Ecology and Evolutionary Biology; Physiology/Biotechnology; Cell and Molecular Biology; Physical Sciences.
 The concentration also emphasizes practical skills and experimental design.
 Concentrators are required to take at least 3 courses with a laboratory or fieldwork component.
 Within all of these requirements, students have a high degree of flexibility and choice.
 Broad research opportunities are also available across several departments within the basic sciences as well.

 Students in this concentration will: